marcobaturan/AI-replica/README.md

 Then open your browser and navigate to the address and port server listens on (by default, the port is 8000).

 ### Rasa
-**IMPORTANT.** Install Python 3.8 first as Rasa does not support later versions yet (as of January 2022).
+**IMPORTANT.** Install Python 3.9 first as Rasa does not support later versions yet (as of July 2022).

 Go to "rasa" folder, create virtual environment and switch to the created virtual environment:
 ```
 cd rasa
-python3.8 -m venv ./venv
+python3.9 -m venv ./venv
 source ./venv/bin/activate
 ```